-CASA assessments can help to prevent a crisis by matching needs to programs and services and putting together short term plans with long term options.
+CASA assessments can help to prevent a crisis by matching needs to programs and services and putting together short-term plans with long term options.
 Long term care options may include a Level of Care assessment and/or one or more of the following Medicaid programs; Personal Care Aide services, Shared Aide services, Consumer Directed Personal Assistance services and Private Duty Nursing services.
 Individuals may need just a little assistance to maintain their independence in their residence.
 CASA nurses may also assess clients for alternative living options, such as a Foster Family Care Home or Nursing Home Placement.
-Whatever the need CASA will respond with suggestions and recommendations, giving the client and their family the information they need to make the best decision on the appropriate level of care.
+Whatever the need CASA will respond with suggestions and recommendations, giving the client and their family the information, they need to make the best decision on the appropriate level of care.

-As the Medicaid Redesign Team initiatives continue, most of the PCA and CDPAP Level II clients have transitioned to a Managed Long Term Care Program.
+As the Medicaid Redesign Team initiatives continue, most of the PCA and CDPAP Level II clients have transitioned to a Managed Long-Term Care Program.
 CASA nurses continue to case manage Level I clients as well as the PCA/CDPAP services for clients enrolled in one of the Medicaid Waiver programs.

 CASA remains an experienced, trusted presence in Broome County.
-They complete the UAS-NY assessments for their clients as required, the annual assessments for the Nursing Home Transition & Diversion (NHTD) & Traumatic Brain Injury (TBI) waiver programs and assessments for the Care at Home (CAH) waiver program.
+They complete the UAS-NY assessments for their clients as required as well as the annual assessments for the Nursing Home Transition & Diversion (NHTD) and Traumatic Brain Injury (TBI) waiver programs.
 CASA nurses are certified to complete the PRI and Screen for Nursing Home Placement.
 We assist our clients as they are discharged from hospitals and nursing homes.
 Years of nursing experience are a part of every CASA home visit and assessment.

-2018 CASA End-of-Year Caseload Report
+2019 CASA End-of-Year Caseload Report

-2017 2018
+2018 2019

-Traditional Personal Care Program 77 78
+Traditional Personal Care Program 78 78

-Shared Aide Program 45 40
+Shared Aide Program 40 14

-Consumer Directed Personal Aide Program 100 103
+Consumer Directed Personal Aide Program 103 104

-Foster Family Care 40 38
+Foster Family Care 38 31

-Nursing Home to Community Program 1 0
+Nursing Home to Community Program 0 1

-Nursing Home Transition Diversion Waiver 4 5
+Nursing Home Transition Diversion Waiver 5 6

-Care at Home Program 16 15
+Care at Home Program; now called the Children's

+Waiver Program 15 8

-Private Duty Nursing Program 18 15
+Private Duty Nursing Program 15 17

-Home Community Based Waiver Program 85 83
+Home Community Based Waiver Program 83 92

-Traumatic Brain Injury Program 5 8
+Traumatic Brain Injury Program 8 4

-CASA Case Management Only 72 51
+CASA Case Management Only 51 78